lunarmodules/ldoc/doc/doc.md

 ## Customizing the Page

+A basic customization is to override the default UTF-8 encoding using `charset`.
+For instance, Brazillian software would find it useful to put `charset='ISO-8859-1'` in `config.ld`, or use the @charset tag for individual files.

 Setting `no_return_or_parms` to `true` will suppress the display of 'param' and 'return' tags.
 This may appeal to programmers who dislike the traditional @tag soup xDoc style and prefer to comment functions just with a description.
 This is particularly useful when using